Careers, EDUCATION, INFORMATION, advice & guidance (CEIAG)

 Good careers guidance and advice, including a two-week work placement, are provided for all pupils in Key Stage 4.
 Ofsted October 2016

 In Key Stage 3 pupils discuss their aspirations and their skills and qualities as part of the fortnightly PD programme.
 They are introduced to the careers library and how to use it and have access to this both in lessons and at break and lunchtimes.
 They all have access to KUDOS (http://www.cascaid.co.uk/newkudos/) and can use this to look into different careers.
+At the end of year 8, they select and experience taster sessions about possible options they may select in year 9 and many subjects are supported by employers or educators.
+This is during a collapsed day in the summer term.
 As part of the options process all Year 9 pupils and their parents are invited to Options Evening to find out about the courses we offer.
 This is supported by additional assemblies.
 Furthermore every pupil is interviewed by a member of SLT to discuss the suitability of their option choices.
 They all write a personal statement reflecting on their skills and attributes and future career plans.
+They take part in an all day event, learning about apprenticeships, Enterprise, further and higher education opportunities and STEM workshops.
+Years 6 and 7 has a chance to visit the Careers Fair that is held in October, here they have the opportunity to meet Educators and Employers, including companies that offer apprenticeships, to ask questions and gather information material.
+This is reviewed in Personal Development lessons.

 At a time when key stage 4 students are seriously thinking about their post 16 choices, these pages should be promoted to them as an important place to start their research.